sushantRana/weatherApp/README.md

 Runs the app in the development mode.<br>
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

+Select the location by searching via the searchbar at the top. click on the marker to know the weather pattern for the next five days including todays.

 ### `npm test`

 Launches the test runner in the interactive watch mode.<br>